microsoft/pxt-adafruit/docs/reference/input/on-pin-pressed.md

 ## ~hint

-This function works best when the BBC micro:bit is using batteries for power, instead of the USB cable.
+This function works best when the @boardname@ is using batteries for power, instead of the USB cable.

 ## ~